Skip to content

 Offline Rekor SET enforcement

-The most paranoid mode.
-The bundle’s rekorBundle.SignedEntryTimestamp is verified against a bundled Rekor public key — without contacting Rekor at install time.
-Production controllers behind air gaps still get transparency-log binding.
+The strict mode.
+When rekor.policy=REQUIRE_SET, the verifier checks the bundle’s rekorBundle.SignedEntryTimestamp against a bundled Rekor public key without contacting Rekor.
+Air-gapped production controllers still get transparency-log binding.

 modules: